About RT3T™ – Reciprocal Teaching 3 Track

 Reciprocal teaching is one of the most powerful evidence-based strategies we have today.
 Reciprocal Teaching 3 Track, or RT3T™, is a new modernised version of reciprocal teaching that we have designed to dynamically accelerate learning and empower our 21st century learners – and to mobilise schools to deeply embrace equitable pedagogy and collaborative school cultures.

 RT3T™ is a core multi-strategy research-based package which aims at improving students’ skills pertinent to accessing and understanding challenging text in any learning area.

 RT3T™ is not just about reading and reading comprehension, but also about:

 - cross-curricular learning in core skills: communication, thinking, teamwork and leadership skills

 - accelerate coaching at formative year levels and for inclusion

 - teaching for transfer and integration into all learning areas

-This powerful team approach to collaborative teaching and learning is popular with teachers and students alike.
+This powerful team approach to strategy instruction and collaborative teaching is popular with teachers and students alike.

 The newly refined tools are developed for high impact and sustainability with our school|kura, CoL|Kāhui Ako.